zenWai/Smart-Image-Shrink/README.md

 # SmartImageShrink

-Designed to be both user-friendly and powerful, employing state-of-the-art technologies to ensure optimal results of compression the user have options that range from quality retention to agressive reducing size.
+Designed to be both user-friendly and powerful, employing state-of-the-art technologies to ensure optimal results of compression, you have options that range from quality retention to agressive reducing size.

 * Compress images while preserving their quality, metadata and data integrity.